Tornadoes of 2021: November 16–18 (Italy)

 Beginning on November 16, a tornado outbreak affected Sicily, with many of the tornadoes first forming over the Mediterranean Sea as tornadic waterspouts before moving ashore.
 The first tornado of the outbreak was an F1 tornado that came ashore near Selinunte and passed near Castelvetrano, causing tree damage.
 An F1 multiple-vortex tornado passed near Bisacquino and impacted several farms, damaging the roofs of homes, snapping and uprooting trees, moving and damaging a car, severely damaging a large metal agricultural building, and destroying small sheds.
 Three weak tornadoes struck Sciacca, two of which caused F0 tree damage, while the other caused no noticeable damage.
 Two F0 tornadoes also struck Siculiana and Naro, causing minor damage to buildings and downing trees and light poles.
 Around sunset, three large and highly photogenic tornadic waterspouts occurred simultaneously in the Licata area, and were caught on video from multiple angles.
 Two of them dissipated before reaching land, though one impacted a marina, damaging boats and causing F0 damage to several nearby buildings.
 On November 17, an F2 cone tornado touched down in Comiso, where a gas station, a car wash, and multiple industrial buildings suffered extensive damage.
 Homes had sections of their roofs torn off, vehicles were damaged by flying debris, and a semi-trailer was overturned.
 Concrete power poles and trees were snapped, and masonry fencing was blown over as well.
 Not long after, a multiple-vortex F2 wedge tornado caused significant damage in Modica, killing one person and injuring two others.
 Homes, businesses, warehouses, and other structures were heavily damaged, some of which had their roofs torn off.
 Trees and power poles were snapped, brick fences were destroyed, and cars were thrown as well.
 The fatality occurred when a car was tossed into a gate, killing the driver.
 Lastly, on the 18th, an isolated rope tornado developed near Caltabellotta, causing no known damage.
 Overall, a total of 11 tornadoes were confirmed as a result of this outbreak, which caused one fatality and two injuries.

 December

-There were 227 tornadoes confirmed in the United States in December.
-It was by far the most active December for tornadoes on record, as tornado outbreaks on December 10–11 and December 15 (with 191 tornadoes between the outbreaks) helped to more than double the old record of 99 tornadoes in December 2002.
-It also surpassed January 1999 (which had 216 tornadoes) for the most active month in meteorological winter on record.
-An eight-hour period on December 15 resulted in 120 tornadoes, beating the record in a single day.